Information for victims

 • Any individual, group or State can send information to the Office of the Prosecutor regarding any alleged crimes in the Afghanistan Situation falling under the jurisdiction of the Court.
 Persons with such information, including affected communities of the situation, can communicate to the Office of the Prosecutor any relevant information for the purposes of the investigation on the following dedicated portal: https://otplink.icc-cpi.int/.

-• Victims who suffered harm as a result of alleged crimes within the jurisdiction of the ICC committed on the territory of Afghanistan in the period since 1 May 2003, as well as other alleged crimes that have a nexus to the armed conflict in Afghanistan and are sufficiently linked to the Situation and were committed on the territory of other States Parties to the Rome Statute since 1 July 2002, may also reach out to the Court with a view to being recognized as victims for the purposes of participation in potential future criminal proceedings against one or more suspects.
+• Victims who suffered harm as a result of alleged crimes within the jurisdiction of the ICC committed on the territory of Afghanistan in the period since 1 May 2003, as well as other alleged crimes that have a nexus to the armed conflict in Afghanistan and are sufficiently linked to the Situation and were committed on the territory of other States Parties to the Rome Statute since 1 July 2002, may also reach out to the Court with a view to being recognised as victims for the purpose of participation in criminal proceedings against one or more suspects.

 For more information relating to these rights before the ICC, victims can contact the Victims Participation and Reparations Section ("VPRS") - the section within the ICC Registry responsible for assisting victims in the process of applying for participation in judicial proceedings, and reparations in case of a conviction, at [email protected].

-Please note that before filling in a victim application form, it is advised that you contact the VPRS so that you can be provided with information and advice as to what participation in ICC proceedings generally entails, and what this means at the current stage of the process as well as potential future stages.
-In addition, the VPRS provides training and advice as to how to fill in the form correctly (see also the written Guidelines below), which is very important in order for victims' expectations to be met with adequate Registry advice.
-Please note that any forms received at the investigation stage are generally not yet transmitted to a Pre-Trial Chamber absent any judicial proceedings relating to one or more cases.
+Please note that before filling in a victim application form, it is advised that victims and survivors or their representatives contact the VPRS for further information and advice as to what participation in ICC proceedings generally entails.
+In addition, the VPRS provides training and advice as to how to fill in the form correctly (see also the written Guidelines below), which is very important for victims' expectations to be met with adequate Registry advice.

 Application Form for Individuals